NaiboWang/Data-Free-Ensemble-Selection-For-One-Shot-Federated-Learning/README.md

 [//]: # (```)

-# 解释： 有时候即使设置了K，也不一定可以聚成K类，所有有些方法的结果相同就如此解释

-# The remaining parts are still updating, will be finished by Dec 20 2022, thank you for your patience!
+# The remaining parts are still updating because the author has been affected by COVID-19 and is now having a high fever, but we finish this supp by Dec 25, 2022, thank you for your patience!